cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

     * Enhance the activity of two-pore K<sup>+</sup> channels
     Increases the resting membrane potential of both pre-synaptic and post-synaptic CNS neurons.

-###Structure-Activity Realtionships of Inhaled Anaesthetics
+###Structure-Activity Relationships of Inhaled Anaesthetics
 Different chemical and physical properties alter the effect of inhalational agents:
 * Physical
     * Molecular weight